Virtual restaurant: Background

 Rebel Foods pioneered the cloud kitchen business, launching its first cloud kitchen in 2015 and converting to an exclusively cloud-kitchen model in 2016.

 With the rise of urbanization and an increasingly busy lifestyle, the demand for food delivery services in the United States has surged, resulting in a shift from traditional dining experiences to ordering food online.
-Virtual restaurants gained significant notice during the COVID-19 pandemic in 2020, when many restaurants were either completely idled due to restrictions on public dining, or curtailed significantly as very low numbers of patrons were permitted to be served on-premises even as the situation recovered.
-At the same time, demand for home delivery of food expanded as people were required to stay at home.
+Virtual restaurants gained significant notice during the COVID-19 pandemic in 2020, when many restaurants were either completely idle due to restrictions on public dining, or curtailed significantly as very low numbers of patrons were permitted to be served on-premises even as the situation recovered.
+At the same time, demand for home delivery of food expanded as people stayed at home.
 Ghost kitchens helped brick-and-mortar restaurants recoup their losses and minimize employee layoffs by allowing them to prepare food for multiple brands and keep themselves in business.

 Virtual restaurants are set up within existing restaurants, allowing businesses to cut costs by sharing space.
 Virtual restaurants also save money by avoiding dine-in service through reliance on delivery service.
 Virtual restaurants rely on their own delivery drivers or third-party delivery apps such as Grubhub, Uber Eats, Postmates and DoorDash to deliver food to customers.

 A typical virtual restaurant location is able to accommodate the preparation of several different types of cuisines.
 The strategy of having multiple brands and cuisines can target a broader range of customers.
 Food can be prepared by specialty chefs or any range of cooks.
 Virtual restaurants are intended for people looking for professionally cooked food with the convenience of local delivery.